– Resorts such as Park City Mountain

 serve up lots of resorts on one pass.
 It’s a sweet deal if you travel to different areas each winter.
 Lest you think the smaller resorts are left out on all the fun, don’t dismay.
 Beaver Mountain

-is a member of the Indy Pass
+are members of the Indy Pass

 Is your family learning to ski?
 Consider steering clear of the biggest, trendiest, and most expensive mountains.
 The smaller resorts are much more budget-friendly and easier to navigate.
 Here’s a great example: take a beginner lesson at Brian Head Ski Resort